wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

 ### On the VM instance

-1. Install these packages, like so:
+1. Install these packages, like so...

    ```bash
    sudo apt-get update